How to provide drink-drive rehabilitation scheme (DDRS) courses and the role of the courts.

 In England and Scotland any such application must be made in accordance with court rules.
 The court will endeavour to ensure that any application is considered promptly so that, if it decides to grant the application, a reduced period of disqualification can still take effect.

 If a course provider fails to give either a certificate of completion or a notice of non-completion to the offender within 14 days of the latest date for the completion of a course specified in the order the offender may apply to the supervising court for a declaration that the course provider is in default section 34B (8) RTOA.
 If the court grants the application, the reduced period of disqualification will apply as if a certificate of course completion had been received by the court section 34B(9) RTOA.

 In Scotland the court procedures for applications, such as those under sections 34B(6) and (8) RTOA, are laid down in the relevant rules of court, namely the Act of Adjournal (Criminal Procedure Rules) 1996.
 The procedure is flexible, but the course provider may be required to lodge written answers to the application before a date for hearing the application is fixed.
 The period in which any application may be made is 28 days as laid down in the Act of Adjournal.

 Where the court has made a decision in the applicant’s favour and orders a reduction in the period of disqualification, and in any case where the disqualification was suspended, it must notify DVLA of its decision under section 34B(11) RTOA.
 This notification should be made on the same form as for the notification of a reduced period of disqualification following completion of a course and should at the same time be copied to the local PNC bureau.

 A course provider has a right to appeal to the First-Tier Tribunal if aggrieved over the Secretary of State’s refusal to grant course approval, grant of approval subject to condition or withdrawal of course approval.

-Contact DSA if you have any questions about this guidance.
+Contact DVSA if you have any questions about this guidance.

 Drink-drive rehabilitation scheme